nlf/precommit-hook/README.md

 npm test
 ```

 These scripts can be any shell executable commands, but must exit with a status code of 0 for success and 1 or greater for failure.

-In addition to this, a new feature is the ability to manually override these commands or disable them entirely.
-To do so you add a precommit config to your
-package.json, similar to the below example.
+The `PATH` environment variable used when executing these scripts will be similar to how npm configures it.
+That means if you `npm install jshint` locally to your project, you can put simply `"jshint ."` for your script rather than `"./node_modules/.bin/jshint ."`.

+You may configure what scripts will be run by the hook, by passing an array of script names to the `"precommit"` key in your package.json.

 ```javascript
 {